aa29zzjj/Project-2-Client-Server/README.md

 :checkered_flag:**Make a screenshot of your server console screen.
 It will include five lines of data sent by the client and the server's response to the &quot;halt!&quot; request by the client.
 On your single pdf, label this screenshot as "Project2Task0ServerConsole".**

-## Task 1 Use the IntelliJ Project Name "Project2Task1".
+## Task 1 illustrates a malicious player in the middle attack on UDP.
+Name the IntelliJ Project "Project2Task1".

 In Task 1, you will experiment with a malicious player in the middle attack.
-This malicious player is only interested in eavesdropping on the conversation between the client and the server.
-It is passive.
-Other malicious players actually modify the data as it goes through.
-These are active malicious players.
-Here, we are interested in only the passive type of malicious player.
+This malicious player is interested in more than simply eavesdropping on the conversation between the client and the server.
+It is an active malicious player.
+You might want to get started by working on a passive malicious player - one that only eavesdrops and passes messages along to the server and then back to the client.

-All three of these programs will be placed in the same IntelliJ project.
+We will have three UDP programs in one project.

 Name your malicious player EavesdropperUDP.java.
 You will need to design and write EavesdropperUDP.java as it is described below.

 First, run EchoServerUDP.java as it has been modified in Task 0.
 EchoServerUDP will prompt you for its port.
 Enter the port 6789 for EchoServerUDP to listen on.

 Second, run EavesdropperUDP.java.
 EavesdropperUDP will state that it is running and will ask you for two ports.
 One port will be the port that the EavesdropperUDP.java will listen on and the other port will be the port number of the server that Eavesdropper.java is masquerading as.
-We want Eavesdropper.java to display all messages that go through it.
+We want Eavesdropper.java to display (on its console) all messages that go through it.
 We want it to eavesdrop on the wire.
 It will be masquerading as the server on port 6789.
 It will listen on port 6798 - hoping a foolish client will make a transposition error.

 Third, when you run EchoClientUDP.java, provide it with either the correct port (of the real server) or the port that Eavesdropper is listening on.
 That is, it will work with either 6789 or 6798.

+Eavesdropper is an active attacker.
+It will always append a &quot;&!quot; symbol to any message that the client intends to send to the server (except the halt message, which it leaves unmolested).
+This is the only addition that our Eavesdropper makes to the message.
+If the client sends the message &quot;hello&quot; the server will receive and echo the string &quot;hello!&quot;.
+The eavesdropper is careful to remove the &quot;!&quot; when it forwards the server's reply to the client.

 The Eavesdropper will note when a client makes a request to halt.
-When the Eavesdropper sees the request to halt it will write a line of asterisks to its console and will alert the viewer that a halt message has arrived and is being forwarded to the server.
-The Eavesdropper does not halt when the client says &quot;halt!&quot;.
-It displays the message to its console (along with the line of asterisks) and simply passes the &quot;halt!&quot; message on to the server.
+If that occure, the eavesdropper does not add &quot;!&quot; to the message.
+And the Eavesdropper does not halt when the client says &quot;halt!&quot;.
+It displays the message to its console as usual and simply passes the &quot;halt!&quot; message on to the server.
 The server will respond and then halt.
 The client will halt when it hears from the server.
 Our malicious player runs forever.

 :checkered_flag:**On your single pdf, make a copy of your documented EavesdropperUDP.java program.